-To better understand the effect of the side wind, I performed a couple of simulations using SimScale, the online CAE platform.
-The following simulations are for the same bike geometry, the same rider position as well as the mesh and simulation setup.
+To better understand the effect of the side wind, some simulations were performed using SimScale, the cloud-based CAE platform.
+The following simulations are for the same bike geometry, the same rider position, as well as the mesh and simulation setup.

-In the following pictures, we can see the flow over the middle of the bike and rider in a straight riding condition without side wind, and notice that the flow behind the cyclist is a low kinetic energy flow because of the turbulent wake.
+In the following pictures, we can see the flow over the middle of the bike and cyclist in a straight riding condition without side wind, and notice that the flow behind the cyclist is a low kinetic energy flow, because of the turbulent wake.

-This creates the most part of the cyclist’s drag, but in fact this low kinetic energy bubble can be really beneficial for the riders riding behind him, because this will reduce the pressure force acting on the rider from the front and, in consequence, will diminish the pressure difference between the front and the back of the rider.
-In the end, the drag on the rider will be reduced by 30%.
+This creates the most part of the cyclist’s drag, but in fact, this low kinetic energy bubble can be really beneficial for the riders riding behind, as this will reduce the pressure force acting on the rider from the front and will subsequently diminish the pressure difference between the front and the back of the rider.
+Ultimately, the drag on the rider will be reduced by 30%.

-But when the side wind is considered, the flow pattern over the bike will be totally changed and this can be better visualized in the following animation:
+When a side wind is considered, the flow pattern over the bike will be totally changed and this can be better visualized with the following animation:

 These animations show exactly the effect of the side wind, on the flow pattern over a cyclist by swapping a slice over the bike from the front to the back.
-If we take a close look, we can see that the flow over the bike without side wind is well aligned and the wake region size is smaller compared to the case with the side wind, where the wake region is larger.
-This is confirmed with the different drafting positions in the next figures.
+By taking a closer look, we can see that the flow over the bike without a side wind is well aligned and the wake region size is smaller compared to the case with the side wind, where the wake region is larger.
+This is confirmed by the excampled drafting position in the next figures.

-These two pictures show the different drafting positions according to the wind direction.
-The one on the left shows the drafting without side wind, where the cyclists try to stay closely behind each other, because of the aligned small wake region created by the bike in front.
+This picture shows how bikers align and position themselves based on wind direction. without side wind, cyclists try to stay closely behind each other, because of the aligned small wake region created by the bike in front.
 The purpose is to take maximum advantage of the low kinetic energy flow behind the rider in front.
-But with the side wind, this low kinetic energy bubble is shifted to the side, and that’s why cyclists ride beside one another instead of behind each other (drafting riding), to take advantage of the low kinetic energy created from the side of the riders.
+With a side wind, however, this low kinetic energy bubble is shifted to the side, and that is why cyclists ride beside one another instead of behind each other (drafting riding), to take advantage of the low kinetic energy created from the side of the riders.

-In term of forces, we can see from the graphs that the drag is reduced by the side wind as mentioned before, and this shows that there is a gain riding at low side wind below 15 degrees, but after this we can see a significant increase in the drag.
-This is because of the stalling effect that happened at high angles, where the flow can’t stay attached to the geometry and based on statistics, the riders spent 80% of the riding staged in the range of 2 to 15 degrees.
+In terms of forces, we can see from the graphs that the drag is reduced by the side wind as mentioned before, and this shows that there is a benefit in riding at low side wind below 15 degrees, but after this, there is a significant increase in the drag.
+This is because of the stalling effect that happens at high angles, where the flow cannot stay attached to the geometry.
+Based on statistics, the riders spend 80% of the riding staged in the range of 2 to 15 degrees.

 The wind direction can affect the performance of riders dramatically.
-Finding the right position in the racing row can give the rider significant advantage compared to the other riders.
-Every gram of drag has a remarkable effect on the performance of the rider on long range race.
+Finding the right position in the racing row can give the rider a significant advantage compared to the other riders.
+Every gram of drag has a remarkable effect on the performance of the rider on long-range race.